JEdwardsK/SEI-Project-4/README.md

 ## Installing / Getting started
 ### Development

-When forking/cloning the repo, a yarn and yarn start should start up the app's frontend
+If forking/cloning the repo, a yarn and yarn start should start up the app's frontend

 ```shell
 $ cd client;